PolymeshAssociation/polymesh-sdk/README.md

 ### Terminology

 The SDK uses the class `Account` as an abstraction for a public/private key pair that is used to sign transactions.
 Although consistent with [Substrate](https://substrate.io/vision/substrate-and-polkadot/) (the chain's framework) naming conventions, it be a source of confusion considering the domain.
 What the SDK calls an account is often referred to as a key.
-Public keys are often represented in ss58 which is a special encoding that indicates if the key is intended for mainnet or not.
-In this form it is referred to as an address and looks like: `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY` (non-mainnet keys begin with **5**, mainnet addresses will instead begin with **2**).
+Public keys are often represented in SS58 which is a special encoding that indicates if the key is intended for mainnet or not.
+In this form, it is referred to as an address and looks like: `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY` (non-mainnet keys begin with **5**, mainnet addresses will instead begin with **2**).

-The only thing the `Account` holds is the POLYX utility token.
+The only thing an `Account` holds is the POLYX utility token.
 Ownership of any asset on the Polymesh chain requires an `Identity`.
 This process involves a trusted provider writing a claim to the chain, stating that this person has completed a "customer due diligence" (CDD) process.
 For development chains, the mnemonic `//Alice` can create CDD claims by default.

 Polymesh uses an `Identity` to provide flexibility in managing permissions.
 Portfolios can be created, and secondary keys can be granted permission to provide fine grained authorization.